 6 Things You Must Do If You Ever Visit England

 England is a country with a rich history and impressive culture.
 For some, it may just be another destination to tick off from their bucket list.
-But what lies underneath the lovely Baroque English houses, Georgian architecture, and Victorian-inspired infrastructures is the land cultivated by historical people whom we now look up to until today.
+But what lies underneath the lovely Baroque English houses, Georgian architecture, and Victorian-inspired infrastructures is land cultivated by historical people whom we now look up to today.

 England is the perfect choice on your next travel itinerary as it can be visited at any time of the year.
 With moderate weather during the winter and summer months, you can be sure you’ll get the most out of your visit.
 We’ve rounded up the top 6 things to do in England.
 Enjoy!